-Deciding to start squonking can be a tough decision as there are a lot of factors to look at.
-Here we’ll go through some pros and cons to help you decide whether squonking is the right vaping method for you.
+Here we’ll go through some pros and cons to help you decide whether squonking is the right vaping style for you.

-- Great all-in-one option – blends the flavor of a dripper and convenience of a tank.
+- Great all-in-one solution – blends the flavor of a dripper and the convenience of a tank.

 - Rebuildable atomizer – allows you to find the flavor and cloud production you enjoy.

-- Big juice reservoirs – means that you don’t have to lug around a bottle of e-juice.
+- Big e-juice reservoirs – means that you don’t have to lug around an e-liquid bottle.

-- Over-squonking – juice can leak everywhere (and I mean everywhere) if you’re not careful.
+- Over-squonking – e-juice can leak if you’re not careful.

-- Single battery – means instead of juice, you may be carrying around a spare, charged battery.
+- Single battery – Instead of e-juice, you may be carrying around a spare battery.

-Squonking is a great way to vape, offering you a lot of freedom and a lot of flavor—but it’s not for everyone.
+Squonking is a great way to vape, offering you a lot of freedom, flavor, and vapor—but it’s not for everyone.

-If you’re an avid vaper, you might find the single battery limiting or the need to rebuild and re-wick coils tedious.
-However, the ability to customize your coils, hold a lot of juice, and produce dense, flavorful clouds makes squonking a vaping method well worth considering.
+Regular vape users might find the single battery limiting or the need to rebuild and re-wick coils tedious.
+However, the ability to customize your coils and hold a lot of e-juice makes squonking a great choice.
+Also, having the bottom feed pins produce dense, flavorful clouds makes squonking a new vaping method well worth considering.